webix-hub/docs/data/datatree/quick_start.md

 Quick Start with Tree
 =========================================

-This is a tutorial that will walk you through creating a basic application containing Tree.
+This tutorial will walk you through creating a basic application containing Tree.
-You will learn how to initialize Tree customize it and populate with data.
+You will learn how to initialize a Tree, populate it with data and set the desired configuration.

 <img src="datatree/quick_start.png"/>